mpdf/mpdf.github.io/fonts-languages/arabic-rtl-text-v5-x.md

 <acronym title="Right-to-Left document, used for Hebrew and Arabic languages">RTL</acronym>.

 This process when <acronym title="Right-to-Left document, used for Hebrew and Arabic languages">RTL</acronym>
-arabic characters are present is fully automatic and unconfigurable. &lt;bdo&gt; etc has no effect.
+arabic characters are present is fully automatic and unconfigurable. <bdo> etc has no effect.

 However enclosing text in silent tags can sometimes help by altering the way the text is broken up into chunks to process e.g.: